Karen's journey to a healthier weight

 “Exercising and taking care of yourself and listening to your body is just so important.”

-Karen has also become a Wellness Coach.
-In the months after reaching her goal weight, she kept attending Wellness Workshops, and other WW members would often corner her at the end for some friendly advice.
+Karen has also become a WW Coach.
+In the months after reaching her goal weight, she kept attending WW Workshops, and other WW members would often corner her at the end for some friendly advice.
 “We’d all shift out to the carpark and I’d be giving my own little encouragement sessions.
-Then one day Alison, who’d just been promoted to Area Manager, said to me, ‘You just need to become a Wellness Coach, because everyone’s already coming to you for advice.’”
+Then one day Alison, who’d just been promoted to Area Manager, said to me, ‘You just need to become a WW Coach, because everyone’s already coming to you for advice.’”

 Shopping for a new wardrobe